UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_console_password.md

     On Rackham, one can use `-X`:

     ```bash
-    ssh -X username@rackham.uppmax.uu.se
+    ssh -X [username]@rackham.uppmax.uu.se
     ```

     However, on Bianca, this so-called
     [X forwarding](../software/ssh_x_forwarding.md) is disabled.
     Hence, we do not teach it :-)

-### 3. Type your UPPMAX password with 2FA
+### 3. Type your UPPMAX password

-Type your UPPMAX password,
+Type your UPPMAX password.
-directly followed by the UPPMAX 2-factor authentication number, for example `verysecret678123`, then press enter.
-In this case, the password is `verysecret` and `678123` is the 2FA number.

 ???- question "How does this look like?"

     ```bash
-    sven@sven-N141CU:~/GitHubs/UPPMAX-documentation/docs/getting_started$ ssh sven-sens2023598@bianca.uppmax.uu.se
-    sven-sens2023598@bianca.uppmax.uu.se's password:
+    Provide your normal UPPMAX password.
+You will supply the TOTP code separately, in the next step.

+    (sven@bianca.uppmax.uu.se) Password:
+    (sven@bianca.uppmax.uu.se)
     ```

-   After which you'll asked for another password.
+   After which you'll asked for your TOTP.
 Go to the next step.

+### 4. Type your TOTP

+Type the TOTP from the UPPMAX 2-factor authentication service, for example `123456`, then press enter.

+???- question "How does this look like?"

+    ```bash
+    Second factor (TOTP UPPMAX):
+    ```

+   After which you'll asked for your Bianca project.
+Go to the next step.

-After authenticated using the UPPMAX password and 2FA, you are logged in on Bianca's shared network, on a so-called 'jumphost'.
+After authenticated using the UPPMAX password and UPPMAX TOTP, you are now asked to pick a Bianca project.

+### 5. Type your Bianca project

+You will be asked for your UPPMAX project's name.
+Type it and press enter.

+???- question "How does this look like?"

+    ```bash
+    Project name (pick from sens2016001 sens2017625 sens2023598): sens2017625
+    ```

-However, you will still need to login to your own private virtual project cluster.
+The next step is to login to your own private virtual project cluster.
-As you are already properly authenticated (i.e. using an UPPMAX password and UPPMAX 2FA), you don't need 2FA anymore.
+As you are already properly authenticated (i.e. using an UPPMAX password and UPPMAX TOTP), you don't need to use your 2FA anymore.

 ???- question "What is a virtual project cluster?"